MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 With the Azure Boards web service, teams can manage their software projects.
 It provides a rich set of capabilities including native support for Scrum and Kanban, customizable dashboards, and integrated reporting.
 These tools can scale as your business grows.

 You can quickly and easily start tracking user stories, backlog items, task, features, and bugs associated with your project.
-You do this by adding work items based on the process and work item types available to your project.
+You start tracking by adding work items based on the process and work item types available to your project.

 ### Video: Plan your work with Azure Boards